BlueBrain/Brayns/doc/UserGuide.md

 ## Shadows

-The --shadows command line argument determines if the rendering of the shadows is activated.
-A value of 1 activate the feature, 0 deactivates it.
+The --shadows command line argument determines if the intensity of the shadows.
+A value of 1 activates full shadows, 0 deactivates it.
 By default, shadows are hard.
-The --soft-Shadows command line argument activates the soft shadows.
+The --soft-Shadows command line argument defines the softness of the shadows.

 ```
-braynsViewer --shadows 1
+braynsViewer --shadows 0.3
 ```

 ![Shadows](images/Shadows.png)

 ```
-braynsViewer --shadows 1 --soft-shadows 1
+braynsViewer --shadows 0.6 --soft-shadows 0.1
 ```

 ![SoftShadows](images/SoftShadows.png)